tfry-git/EmbAJAX/README.md

 ```

+## Installation

+For now the installation routine is:
+- Download a ZIP of the current development version: https://github.com/tfry-git/ArduJAX/archive/master.zip
+- In your Arduino-IDE, select Sketch->Include Library->Add .ZIP Library, then select the downloaded .zip for installation
+- You may need to restart your IDE for the library an its examples to show up

 ## Some implementation notes

 Currently, the web servers for embeddables I have dealt with so far, are limited to one client at a time.
 Therefore, if using